 Supplies Needed For Valentine’s Day Treat Box:

-- Free printable pattern: located at the end of the post
+- Free printable pattern or cut file: located at the end of the post

 - Paper cutter, scissors, X-Acto knife or cutting machine

 - Glue stick, tape runner or my favorite Scor-Tape